Responses

 — Providence municipal code (Chapter 16, Article III)

-It goes without saying that Providence, like every other city in the world, cannot control the weather.
-But like most municipalities, it still expends tremendous effort to try mitigate the effects that weather has on the health, safety, and well-being of its residents — from clearing snow from the roads in the winter, to planting trees to provide shade from dangerous heat in the summer.
+Like every other municipality in the world, Providence cannot control the weather.
+But like most cities, it expends tremendous effort to try mitigate weather’s effects on the health, safety, and well-being of its residents — from clearing snow from the roads in the winter, to planting trees to provide shade from dangerous heat in the summer, to planning for torrential rain and flooding.

-Yet at the same time, the city government largely ignores the sources and effects of excessive noise — over which it actually can exercise a great deal of control — on those same residents.
-Instead, and contrary to the policy declaration above, the mayor and City Council mostly leave noise abatement to the police department, which generally only responds retroactively to incidental complaints.1
+By contrast, the city government has far more control over the sources of excessive noise, yet shows little effort to prevent their adverse effects on those same residents.
+Instead, and contrary to the policy declaration above, the mayor and City Council mostly leave noise to the police department to address, which generally only responds retroactively to incidental complaints.1

-Given that residents all over Providence have complained about noise for years, and yet it remains an ongoing issue, it’s clear the city government can and must do more to address the prevalence of excessive, unhealthy, and unnecessary noise — as other municipalities around the U.S. and the rest of the world routinely do.
+Given that Providence residents have complained about noise for years, and yet it remains an ongoing issue, it’s clear the city government can and must do more to address the prevalence of excessive, unhealthy, and unnecessary noise — as other municipalities around the U.S. and the rest of the world routinely do.
 This includes:

-• Rejecting recursive noise-denialism that “cities are noisy,” which merely serves to perpetuate a dysfunctional and anti-social status quo, and declaring noise a threat to public health
+• Declaring noise a threat to public health and rejecting recursive noise-denialism that “cities are noisy,” which merely serves to perpetuate a dysfunctional and anti-social status quo, and

 • Educating residents on the adverse health effects of noise, as the city and state do with other public health issues